Joan Robinson: Early life and education

-Education
+Joan Maurice studied economics at Girton College, Cambridge.
+She completed her studies in 1925 but due to Cambridge University's refusal to grant degrees to women until 1948, she did not formally graduate.
+Following her marriage to economist Austin Robinson the next year, she became known as Joan Robinson.

+The couple moved to India shortly after their marriage where Joan Robinson became interested in the relations between the British Raj and the Indian princely states and wrote a report on the subject.
+This time in India was a formative experience on Robinson, shaping her future research interest in both the country and her studies of developing economies.
+In 1928, the couple returned to Cambridge and Robinson started teaching in the early 1930s as a Junior Assistant Lecturer.

+Career

-She studied economics at Girton College, Cambridge, and immediately after graduation in 1925, she married the economist Austin Robinson.
-In 1937, she became a lecturer in economics at the University of Cambridge.
+Robinson crossed swords with the economist Marjorie Hollond, Girton's director of studies, over the teaching of economics.
+Robinson wanted to teach the latest economic theories whereas Hollond believed that they were as yet unproven.
+In 1937, Robinson became a lecturer in economics at the University of Cambridge.
 She joined the British Academy in 1958 and was elected a fellow of Newnham College in 1962.
 In 1965 she assumed the position of full professor and fellow of Girton College.
 In 1979, just four years before she died, she became the first female honorary fellow of King's College.

 As a member of "the Cambridge School" of economics, Robinson contributed to the support and exposition of Keynes' General Theory, writing especially on its employment implications in 1936 and 1937 (it attempted to explain employment dynamics in the midst of the Great Depression).